dandi/handbook/docs/11_view.md

 style="width: 7
 0%; height: auto; display: block; margin-left: auto;  margin-right: auto;"/>

-By clicking the tab, you can access all the Dandisets you own.
-For these Dandisets, you can edit and update metadata through the Dandiset actions section, and add or remove other owners or data.
+By clicking the tab, you can access all the `Dandisets` you own.
+For these `Dandisets`, you can edit and update metadata through the `Dandiset` actions section, and add or remove other owners or data.